 Required Interconnection, Deliverability, and Transmission Service for Resources Located in SPP

-For Wind PPA resources to be located in SPP, Seller will be required under the Definitive Agreement to obtain, and bear the full costs and risks of the arrangement, procurement, receipt, and maintenance of, the interconnection, deliverability, and transmission service necessary for the resource to make available and deliver to the Injection Point the full energy output, Capacity, and Other Electric Products of the resource and as otherwise required by this RFP, including, without limitation, (i) the electrical interconnection of the resource to the host utility at a transmission voltage level and the establishment of the Electrical Interconnection Point as a separate (and the exclusive) commercial pricing or settlement node for the resource (with the resource being the only source of energy injection at the Electrical Interconnection Point for settlement purposes), (ii) ERIS in SPP and firm point-to-point transmission service (“PTP”) in SPP from the resource’s Electrical Interconnection Point to the Injection Point, and ERIS and external NRIS (“E-NRIS”) in MISO (subject to the following sentence), each in an amount equal to at least the Guaranteed Capacity or Guaranteed Contract Capacity (as applicable) of the Wind facility (as set forth in the applicable proposal and Definitive Agreement), and (iii) the delivery and financial settlement of Contract Energy and Other Electric Products in accordance with Section 2.4.4.
-If Bidder elects in its proposal to meet its deliverability and transmission service requirements in MISO through ERIS and NITS instead of through ERIS and E-NRIS, EAL will be responsible for applying for and seeking to obtain from MISO, at Seller’s cost and expense, ERIS and NITS for the project.
+For Wind PPA resources to be located in SPP, Seller will be required under the Definitive Agreement to obtain, and bear the full costs and risks of the arrangement, procurement, receipt, and maintenance of, the interconnection, deliverability, and transmission service necessary for the resource to make available and deliver to the Injection Point the full energy output, Capacity, and Other Electric Products of the resource and as otherwise required by this RFP, including, without limitation, (i) the electrical interconnection of the resource to the host utility at a transmission voltage level and the establishment of the Electrical Interconnection Point as a separate (and the exclusive) commercial pricing or settlement node for the resource (with the resource being the only source of energy injection at the Electrical Interconnection Point for settlement purposes), (ii) ERIS in SPP and firm point-to-point transmission service (“PTP”) in SPP from the resource’s Electrical Interconnection Point to the Injection Point, and external NRIS (“E-NRIS”) or NITS in MISO (subject to the following sentence), each in an amount equal to at least the Guaranteed Capacity or Guaranteed Contract Capacity (as applicable) of the Wind facility (as set forth in the applicable proposal and Definitive Agreement), and (iii) the delivery and financial settlement of Contract Energy and Other Electric Products in accordance with Section 2.4.4.
+If Bidder elects in its proposal to meet its deliverability and transmission service requirements in MISO through NITS instead of through E-NRIS, EAL will be responsible for applying for and seeking to obtain from MISO, at Seller’s cost and expense, NITS for the project.
 Seller will be required to cooperate with EAL and take such actions as EAL reasonably requests in connection with EAL’s efforts to apply for and obtain NITS for the project, including the actions described in clauses (a)-(d) in Section 2.4.1 above.
 The Delivery Term commencement will be conditioned on the completion of all upgrades, improvements, and other actions necessary for the receipt of the services described above in this paragraph and recognition by SPP, MISO, and/or other applicable Balancing Authorities that the required ERIS, PTP, and E-NRIS or NITS transmission services, as applicable, have been obtained and are in full force and effect.

 The interconnection, deliverability, and transmission costs for which Seller will be responsible include, among others, (1) all applicable transformer losses, line losses, congestion charges, and other costs to the EAL Load Node and (2) the costs of upgrades and improvements assigned to Seller under the applicable interconnection, deliverability, or transmission agreement with SPP or MISO, as applicable, the transmission owner, and/or Balancing Authority, except to the extent stated to be the exclusive cost responsibility of the applicable transmission provider, transmission owner, or Balancing Authority under the applicable tariffs, rules, regulations, or requirements of, or generator interconnection or other agreements with, such transmission provider, transmission owner, or Balancing Authority (but without limiting the full allocation under this RFP of NITS costs to Seller).
 As with other Bidder costs, Bidder will be responsible for reflecting these costs in Bidder’s proposed pricing.
 Under the terms of this RFP, each Bidder is required to provide, transmission interconnection and network upgrade cost estimates for, among other things, Transmission Owner’s Interconnection Facilities, Stand Alone Network Upgrades, Affected System Upgrades, and Network Upgrades (each as defined in the SPP tariff) and include those cost estimates in the purchase price breakdown in Appendix D-2.